 Fig.~\ref{fig:f1f2} shows the results of the parameter scan of the pseudo-Dirac RHN production cross section in the same flavor OSDL final state with a pair of jets coming from leading RHN production followed by its decay into a leading mode, $pp\to N\ell, N\to W\ell, W \to jj$ for $\ell=e$ or $\mu$ flavors at the LO for a benchmark value $M_N= 175$ GeV at the $13$ TeV LHC.
 We have three other benchmark points for $M_N$ such as $200$ GeV, $250$ GeV and $300$ GeV.

 Each point in the shaded region of the Figs.~\ref{fig:f1f2}, based on $Y$ or $\delta$ parameter dependance, satisfy all the experimental constraints imposed on $\epsilon$-matrix.
 The left two columns in upper (lower) row of Fig.~\ref{fig:f1f2} show the NH cases whereas the right two columns for the IH cases considering the production of $e^{\pm}e^{\mp}jj~(\mu^{\pm} \mu^{\mp}jj)$ events respectively.
-The estimated NLO cross sections $(\sigma_{\rm{LHC}}^{NLO})$ have been listed in the Tab.~\ref{tab0} using the $k$ factor $1.37$ from \cite{Das:2016hof} satisfying all the constraints imposed on the $\epsilon$-matirx.
+The estimated NLO cross sections $(\sigma_{\rm{LHC}}^{NLO})$ have been listed in Tab.~\ref{tab0} matching \cite{Das:2016hof} satisfying all the constraints imposed on the $\epsilon$-matrix.